telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 1. Select the Fiddler Everywhere extension.

-    - Use the dropdown on the right side to disable the network extension (you can re-enable it at later point).
+    - Use the dropdown on the right side to turn off the network extension (you can re-enable it later).

-    - Use the “-” sign to uninstall and complete remove the network extension.
+    - Use the “-” sign to uninstall and remove the network extension.

-### Removal through Uninstall
+### Removal through Application Uninstall

 Uninstalling the Fiddler Everywhere application also triggers the deletion of the Fiddler's network extension.
-To proceed with that option, drag and drop Fiddler Everywhere icon from the macOS **Applications** to the macOS bin.
+Drag and drop the Fiddler Everywhere icon from the macOS **Applications** to the macOS bin to proceed with that option.

 >tip On some macOS systems, the removal of Fiddler Everywhere might initially fail.
-In such cases, close Fiddler Everywher, ensure no Fiddler processes runs in the background and then re-try the uninstall process.
+In such cases, close Fiddler Everywhere, ensure no Fiddler processes run in the background, and then re-try the uninstall process.